 In Juan’s work, representations of the luscious local ecology of Puerto Rico capture a resilience of nature that beckons us to bravely encounter and embrace the unknown.
 For Juan, this work both hearkens to a nuanced nostalgia of the past and a longing to preserve the memories and experiences of our youth.
 For those of us who reside on the Central Coast of California, Pacificaribbean asks us to consider the safety, challenge, and longing of this moment and the memories of youth that connect us to each other and to our home.

 Pacificaribbean invites us to celebrate and cultivate a relationship between our inner landscapes and the landscape around us and, even amidst time of separation and grief, find windows of hope.
 Juan has been intentional about the relationship between the mural and the trees and natural environment visible above the Museum, creating an unlikely and unexpected symbiosis between our community and his.

 This project will be paired with a catalogue of commissioned essays, an interactive element inviting the public to explore their inner landscapes through “prompt” questions, a series of programming with the artist and the community, and a custom print designed by the artist.

-January 21 at 6 PM: panel discussion with Juan Alberto Negroni, guest curator Emma Saperstein, Neil Breton from SLO County Arts, and Derek Johnson from the City of SLO.
+January 21 at 6 PM: panel discussion with Juan Alberto Negroni, guest curator Emma Saperstein, Neal Breton from SLO County Arts, and Derek Johnson from the City of SLO.
 No pre-registration required.
 Event link will be posted to sloma.org.